 The success in Barcaldine was the catalyst for an extensive artesian drilling program by the Queensland government and owners of pastoral stations.
 It provided the confidence that if drilled deep enough, water would be found almost anywhere in western Queensland.
 By the turn of the century, more that 500 bores had been sunk, with a 95 percent success rate.
 This was a game changer for the pastoral industry in Queensland and the settlement of townships.

 So, the 17th December 1887 was a significant occasion in the history of Queensland.
 If ever the suggestion was made to annually commemorate the importance of the Great Artesian Basin, surely it should be on the 17th December.

 Artesian water is still the main source of water in Barcaldine and the town has always recognised its importance.
 For twenty years an Artesian festival was held in Barcaldine and part of the festivities was the crowning of the Artesian Festival queen.

 Historian Thom Blake was the recipient of 2014 John Oxley Library Fellowship for his proposed project "Liquid Gold: the history of the Great Artesian Basin in Queensland".
 Thom is documenting the history of the Great Artesian Basin, with a focus on its social and economic impacts.

 The John Oxley Library Fellowship is awarded annually to support a research project that uses the rich resources of SLQ’s John Oxley Library and contributes to the creation of new knowledge of Queensland.
 Applications for the 2015 John Oxley Library Fellowship are now invited.

-If you would you discover more of the history of the Great Artesian Basin, Thom Blake will be presenting "Liquid gold: how artesian water transformed Queensland" at the State Library of Queensland on 19 February.
-Bookings required.
+Discover more of the history of the Great Artesian Basin in Tom's live presentation "Liquid gold: how artesian water transformed Queensland" below.